 Post-Operative Inflammation Following Cataract Surgery.
-An estimated 3.7 million cataract surgeries were performed annually in the United States (lanchulev et al.) with data suggesting that the incidence of cataract surgery will continue to increase (Gollogly et al).
-Mechanical trauma during ocular surgery, such as membrane disruption and tissue injury, induces an inflammatory response.
-Inadequately controlled inflammation increases the risk of postoperative pain, edema, erythema, anterior chamber (AC) cells and flare, secondary glaucoma, posterior synechia, and, potentially, cystoid macular edema (Aptel et al. 2017; Salinger et al. 2019).
-Controlling postoperative inflammation is important for achieving a successful outcome after cataract surgery.
+An estimated 3.7 million cataract surgeries were performed annually in the United States (lanchulev et al. 2016), with data suggesting that the incidence of cataract surgery will continue to increase (Gollogly et al. 2013).
+Mechanical trauma during ocular surgery, such as membrane disruption and tissue injury, causes an inflammatory response.
+Postoperative pain, edema, erythema, anterior chamber (AC) cells and flare, secondary glaucoma, posterior synechia, and, potentially, cystoid macular edema are all increased by inadequately controlled inflammation (Aptel et al., 2017; Salinger et al., 2019).
+Controlling postoperative inflammation is critical for achieving a positive outcome after cataract surgery.

-The current standard of care for treating post-operative inflammation generally involves multiple postoperative eyedrops after surgery, including combination of steroids, antibiotics and non-steroidal eye drops with a duration of 4 to 6 weeks.
-However, cataract surgery patients are predominantly elderly and may have patient-related challenges with the administration of several postoperative eye drops due to dexterity, poor eyesight after cataract surgery, or compromised cognitive function.
-Although the current standard of care, a regimen of multiple post-operative eyedrops with a complex regimen may create a significant burden on patients and lead to non-adherence of the postoperative regimen.
+The current standard of care for treating post-operative inflammation generally involves multiple postoperative eyedrops after surgery, including a combination of steroids, antibiotics, and non-steroidal eye drops with a duration of 4 to 6 weeks.
+However, a regimen of multiple post-operative eyedrops with a complex regimen may create a significant burden on patients and lead to non-adherence of the postoperative regimen, particularly for patients who are elderly and may have patient-related challenges with the administration of several postoperative eyedrops due to dexterity, poor eyesight after cataract surgery, or compromised cognitive function.

-While the most common treatment route for postoperative inflammation is topical steroids, there are alternative routes of administration of steroids including intravitreal, intracameral, subtenon, and subconjunctival.
-Intracameral dexamethasone has the advantage of the delivery of a corticosteroid using a single administration after the completion of surgery and eliminating the potential for compliance problems that can compromise postoperative treatment outcomes when patients self-administer eye drops.
-However, there are several adverse effects associated with intracameral administration that are not factors in non-invasive topical administration such as when placing a biodegradable sustained-release system, and may include the possibility of iris prolapse, surgical hyphema, focal peripheral anterior synechiae, and implant migration.
-While intracameral dexamethasone is not a replacement for topical medications as the standard management for postoperative inflammation, it provides another option to control postoperative inflammation after routine cataract surgery.
+Corticosteroids are generally administered topically to treat postoperative inflammation however these agents can also be administered intravitreally, intracamerally, subtenonally, or subconjunctivally.
+Intracameral dexamethasone has the advantage of delivering a corticosteroid via a single administration after the completion of surgery, eliminating the potential for compliance problems that can compromise postoperative treatment outcomes when patients selfadminister eye drops.
+However, there are several adverse effects associated with intracameral administration that are not factors in non-invasive topical administration, such as when placing a biodegradable sustained-release system, and may include the possibility of iris prolapse, surgical hyphema, focal peripheral anterior synechiae, and implant migration.
+Intracameral dexamethasone is not a replacement for topical medications as the standard management for postoperative inflammation, but it provides an additional alternative to manage postoperative inflammation after routine cataract surgery.